sahil121-12/aws-organizations-backup/README.md

-Check out the following GIF to see the complete procedure of getting AWS Organization Dependency.
+Check out the following GIF to see the complete procedure of getting AWS Organizations Backup.

 ![GIF](https://github.com/sahil121-12/aws-organizations-backup/blob/main/all-steps.gif)